 The Chinook salmon PSC limit for two sectors, trawl C/Ps and trawl CVs not participating in the Rockfish Program, may be increased in subsequent years based on the performance of these two sectors and their ability to minimize their use of their respective Chinook salmon PSC limits.
-If either or both of these two sectors limit its use of Chinook salmon PSC to a certain threshold amount in 2018 (3,120 for trawl C/Ps and 2,340 for trawl CVs), that sector will receive an incremental increase to its 2019 Chinook salmon PSC limit (4,080 for trawl C/Ps and 3,060 for trawl CVs) (§ 679.21(h)(4)).
-NMFS will evaluate the annual Chinook salmon PSC by trawl

-C/Ps and non-Rockfish Program CVs when the 2018 fishing year is complete to determine whether to increase the Chinook salmon PSC limits for these two sectors.
-Based on preliminary 2018 Chinook salmon PSC data, the trawl C/P sector and the non-Rockfish Program trawl CV sector may receive an incremental increase of Chinook salmon PSC limit in 2019.
-This evaluation will be completed in conjunction with the final 2019 and 2020 harvest specifications.
+If either or both of these two sectors limit its use of Chinook salmon PSC to a certain threshold amount in 2019 (3,120 for trawl C/Ps and 2,340 for non-Rockfish Program trawl CVs), that sector will receive an increase to its 2020 Chinook salmon PSC limit (4,080 for trawl C/Ps and 3,060 for non-Rockfish Program trawl CVs) (§679.21(h)(4)).
+NMFS will evaluate the annual Chinook salmon PSC by trawl C/ Ps and non-Rockfish Program trawl CVs when the 2019 fishing year is complete to determine whether to increase the Chinook salmon PSC limits for these two sectors.
+Based on preliminary 2019 Chinook salmon PSC data, the trawl C/ P sector may receive an incremental increase of Chinook salmon PSC limit in 2020, and the non-Rockfish Program trawl CV sector may not receive an incremental increase of Chinook salmon PSC limit in 2020.
+This evaluation will be completed in conjunction with the final 2020 and 2021 harvest specifications.